 How to Get to St. John

-The Crown Bay ferry only departs St. Thomas once per day, at 3:30pm – so this route probably won’t work more most people.
-The Red Hook ferry operates hourly beginning at 5:30am and ending at midnight (to St. John and 11:00pm if you’re coming from St. John).
-You can check out the ferry schedule here.
+The Crown Bay ferry only departs St. Thomas once per day, at 3:30pm, so this route probably won’t work more most people.
+The Red Hook ferry operates hourly beginning at 5:30am and ending at midnight (11:00pm if you’re coming from St. John).
+You can check out the ferry schedule for more detailed information.
 To get to Red Hook you will need to take a taxi from the airport.
-It’s about a 40 minute drive – depending on traffic – and costs $15.00 per person (or $11.00 per person if you have two or more people in your party).
+It’s about a 40 minute drive, depending on traffic, and costs $15.00 per person (or $11.00 per person if you have two or more people in your party).
 Once you arrive at the ferry dock you will need to purchase a ferry ticket which is $8.15 per way for non-residents.

 Where to Stay